dgolbourn/Metallic-Crow/doc/source/designersapi.rst

 **************

 This section describes the Application Programming Interface exposed by the Metallic Crow Story Engine for creating stories.
+The designer creates a story as a series of scripts which correspond roughly to chapters or scenes within a story.

-The interface is in the Lua scripting language.
+The interface provided by the engine is in the Lua scripting language.

 Timer
 =====

-Timers allow the designer to trigger a specified Lua function call() after a certain time interval.
+Timers allow the designer to trigger a specified Lua function with name call() after a certain time interval.

 .. function:: timer_load(call, interval, loops)

 Start a new timer.
-After interval seconds invoke call, and repeat loops times.
+After interval seconds invoke call(), repeat loops times.

 .. function:: timer_free(call)